 A customer:

-- makes transactions that are linked via blockchain analysis to darknet clusters, child exploitation clusters, mixers or higher-risk exchanges
+- makes transactions that are linked to darknet clusters, child exploitation, mixers or higher-risk exchanges

-- has a wallet address that appears to show exposure to higher-risk conversion services or darknet marketplaces
+- has a wallet address that appears to show exposure to higher-risk conversion services or darknet marketplaces, or that your blockchain analysis flags as high-risk or extreme-risk wallets

 - owns an account that appears to indicate use of, access to, or donations to darknet explorers, including platform-enabling and anonymised internet access, and possible illicit purchases on darknet marketplaces